FAQS

 Text 911: If you cannot call, you can text by entering “911” in the “to” field Provide your location and what services you need.
 You should receive an immediate reply; if you don’t, you need to call 911.

-What is the role and responsibilities of the University Police Department in safety and security?
+What is the role and responsibilities of the University Police Division in safety and security?

 Why does UPD respond to 911 calls in some areas, but not others?